malramsay64/phd-thesis/planning/structure.md

         - Strong and fragile liquids => Why do these liquids display this behaviour
         - Timescale dependent in simulations => materials which were considered glasses previously will crystallise
+    - Glass formation is related to slow crystal growth => good glass formers are slow crystal growers
+        - growth rates of OTP and other crystals
 - Dynamics in Supercooled Liquids => display interesting behaviours
     - Introduction to theories of liquid dynamics
         - Built upon Brownian motion => small infinitesimal jumps